To begin investing on Stash, you must be approved from an account

 Each plan includes Financial Counseling services which is impersonal investment advice, as it relates to guides, reports, and education material about investing and financial planning.
 Each plan includes the option to open a brokerage account and a bank account.
 The subscription fee is due if a client is receiving Financial Counseling Services regardless of whether or not a client chooses to open and/or use a brokerage account.
 In order to obtain personalized investment advice, clients are required to complete the suitability questionnaire during registration, must be approved from an account verification perspective and open a brokerage account.
 Click here for more details.

 Savvy investors know that saving for retirement can be a great way to build wealth, now and in the future.
 There are many reasons to start saving for retirement as soon as possible.

-Your retirement will look a lot different than your parents’ retirement.
+Your retirement can look a lot different than your parents’ retirement.
 If you plan to stop working at some point in the future, consider these factors.

 Your savings in an IRA can benefit from compounding, which is a powerful way for your money to grow over time.
 When you invest and earn interest, that interest is added to your principal amount—then, you can start earning interest on the interest.
 To take full advantage of compounding, consider saving for retirement as early as possible.